Refine the list (min. 2 characters)

 Title: Molecular rotors: A real-time approach to assess polymerization process

 Introduction: This study investigates the real-time monitoring of PDMS polymerization using the molecular rotor (MR) farnesyl-(2-carboxy-2-cyanovinyl)-julolidine (FCVJ) [1].
-MRs offer a cost-effective, non-invasive method for tracking polymerization dynamics by correlating flu [....] » Read More
+MRs offer a cost-effective, non-invasive method for tracking polymerization dynamics by correlating f [....] » Read More

 Keynote Presentation (Virtual)